unitreerobotics/unitree_ros_to_real/README.md

 Where the port name have to be changed to your own.

 # Run the package
-You can control your real robot(only A1 and Aliengo) from ROS by this package.
+You can control your real Go1 robot from ROS by this package.

-First you have to run the `real_launch` under root account:
 ```
-sudo su
-source /home/yourUserName/catkin_ws/devel/setup.bash
-roslaunch unitree_legged_real real.launch rname:=a1 ctrl_level:=highlevel firmwork:=3_2
+roslaunch unitree_legged_real real.launch ctrl_level:=highlevel
 ```
-Please watchout that the `/home/yourUserName` means the home directory of yourself.
-These commands will launch a LCM server.
-The `rname` means robot name, which can be `a1` or `aliengo`(case does not matter), and the default value is `a1`.
-And the `ctrl_level` means the control level, which can be `lowlevel` or `highlevel`(case does not matter), and the default value is `highlevel`.
+This command will launch a LCM server.
+The `ctrl_level` means the control level, which can be `lowlevel` or `highlevel`(case does not matter), and the default value is `highlevel`.
 Under the low level, you can control the joints directly.
 And under the high level, you can control the robot to move or change its pose.
-The `firmwork` means the firmwork version of the robot.
-The default value is `3_2` Now all the A1's firmwork version is `3_2`.

-In order to send message to robot, you need to run the controller in another terminal(also under root account):
+In order to send message to robot, you need to run the controller in another terminal:
 ```
 rosrun unitree_legged_real position_lcm
 ```